-Information on DDH is rather scarce and likewise the impact that the diagnosis will have on the future of your child and the family can be difficult to find.
-Google DDH and you will probably be faced with results about dogs when all you want is answers to some pretty simple questions.
+Information on DDH is rather scarce and likewise, the impact that the diagnosis will have on the future of your child and the family can be difficult to find.
+Google DDH and you will probably be faced with results about dogs when all you want is answers to some pretty simple questions about DDH and your child!
 When Erin was diagnosed I couldn’t find those answers and since that day I have shared our personal experiences in this blog.
 Now I want to put some of those posts into an index that will help you if you are on this journey.

-The treatment depends on the age of the child at diagnosis.
+The treatment for DDH depends on the age of the child at diagnosis.
 This post explains the most common types of treatment for DDH

 There are some basic things that made life easier for us.
 A car seat is probably the most vital thing that you will need and there are a couple of options available once your child is in spica.
 The Britax two way elite worked for us and we were given one by another family that had been through DDH.
 Look on the Steps Forum as they do come up for sale or some parents loan them out.

-A beanbag is great as they mold to the child and help with sitting up.
+A beanbag is great as they mould to the child and help with sitting up.
 I used a doomoo.

 For sitting at the table we used a Totseat which worked brilliantly.